Sign up today for winter greenhouse online courses

-Greenhouse growers can sign up for Greenhouse and Horticultural Lighting (English or Spanish), Biological Control for Greenhouse Growers (English or Spanish) and Floriculture Root Zone Management during November.
+Greenhouse growers can sign up for Greenhouse and Horticultural Lighting (English or Spanish), Biological Control for Greenhouse Growers (English) and Floriculture Root Zone Management (English or Spanish) during May.

 There are three scholarships for each of the five courses for those interested but do not currently have the financial means to take it.
 The cost of the course will be reduced to $39.99 for scholarship winners.
 Interested greenhouse growers should see the registration websites below for more details.
 Registration for all courses ends June 14, 2019.

 Greenhouse and Horticultural Lighting

 The Greenhouse and Horticultural Lighting Course is intended for greenhouse and ornamental plant growers and others interested in learning about the fundamental concepts about how plants respond to light quality, quantity and duration.
 It provides introductory to moderately-challenging content based on experiments performed at MSU and Purdue University.
 The units in the course cover photoperiod, photoperiodic lighting, light quality, quantity and duration, and factors that should be considered when replacing or installing new lamps.

 To date, a total of 239 people have taken this course from 24 countries, including 32 U.S. states and 14 counties of Michigan.
 These participants represented 42.2 million square feet of greenhouse production.
 The majority (71%) of survey respondents are going to make a crop production change as a result of the course.
 The topics that were reportedly most helpful were the sections on "high-intensity lighting" and "how to estimate daily light integral in your greenhouse."
 Of those that responded to the survey, 98% said they would recommend the course to another individual!